Deepak810285a/delta-demo/README.md

 # delta-demo
-This is demo of git and github course
+This is demo of git and github class.